Matthew 6

 But if the grass of the field, today is and tomorrow into the oven being cast, will not God, in this manner, clothe you not many rather you, weak-believers.

 Paraphrase: Now if God cares so much for all the plants growing in the fields, will He not all the more provide for you?
-Think about it; many of these plants shoot up one day and the next are cut down and used to heat our ovens, and yet God clothes them more gloriously than Solomon.
-Now you are worth far more than any plant or even the most beautiful flower.
+Think about it; many of these plants shoot up in a day or two and the next day are cut down and used to heat our ovens.
+Yet God clothes these plants more gloriously than Solomon!
+Now surely you are worth far more than any plant or even the most beautiful flower, and will not God provide for your every need?
+Why are you doubting the love of your Father in heaven?

 Comments: